TheKikGen/MPC-LiveXplore/README.md

 [Kikpad : new firmware for the Smartpad, a Launchpad clone from Midiplus](https://github.com/TheKikGen/kikpad)<br>

 ____
-## SSH for 3.4.2 and new image make tool available
+## SSH for V3.4.2 and new image maker tool available
 As InMusic changed the img format since the V3.4 BETA, it was necessary to write a new image extractor and maker utility.
 The utility was entirely rewritten in C language for speed.
 You will find it in the /mpcimg directory of the gihub.
 Binaries are precompiled in the /mpcimg/bin sub directory.